rendez4vous7/MELOG/README.md

 ### 4.8 Phonetic Expansion for ID Designation
 Pronunciation rules when designating a specific target on String 2 (T) or String 6 (S):
 *   **Rule:** `String Consonant + ID Fret Vowel + State Fret Vowel`

+### 4.9 Data Continuity Logic
+MELOG handles real-time data change by how nodes are connected
+1. Quantized Jump: Place nodes in cells without a connector.
+The transition is instantaneous at the clock edge.
+2. Continuous Vector: Connect nodes with a Slur(Graphical) or /(Linear).
+The system performs a smooth ramp between values.
+3. Static Persistence: Connect nodes with a Tie.
+The value is "latched" and held constant, ignoring new sampling triggers until the tie ends.

 ---